Computer Science

 Internship ---

 Admission requirements 1.
 A degree B.Sc.
-Informatik of TU Darmstadt (reference programme) or an equivalent degree;
+Informatik of TU Darmstadt (reference programme),

 2. English at C1 (GER) level;